-- Knowledge of and experience with planning and implementing Federal, State and SELPA laws/regulations/policies pertaining to services for special needs populations. - Knowledge and experience with governmental funding as well as budgetary planning and procedures. - At least five years of educational experience working with student populations 0 22.11 years of age. - At least three years of experience related to special education director/coordinator, assistant special education director/coordinator, psychologist, or program specialist. - Experience in preparing and presenting programmatic and departmental information. - Experience leading, coaching and developing staff. - Experience or interest in working in District schools, education, or non-profit.
+- .
+Knowledges of and experiences with planning and implementing Federal, State and SELPA laws/regulations/policies pertaining to services for special needs populations. - Knowledge and experiences with governmental funding as well as budgetary planning and procedures. - At least five years of educational experience working with students populations 0-22.11 years of age.

+At least three years of experience related to special education director/coordinator, assistant special education director/coordinator, psychologist, or program specialist.

+Experience in preparing in preparing programmatic and departmental information. - Experience in leading, coaching and developing staff. - Experience or interest in working in District schools, education, or non-profit.